Scenarios and market implications

-At present, the Republicans hold 237 seats in the House of Representatives versus the Democrats’ 193 while there are five vacant positions.
-This means the Democrats need to make a net gain of 25 seats to wrestle control of the House from the Republicans.
+The Republicans hold 235 seats in the House of Representatives versus the Democrats’ 193 while there are seven vacant positions.
+This means the Democrats need to make a net gain of 25 seats to wrestle control of the House from the Republicans

-Betting odds and polling analysts suggest the most likely outcome is that the Democrats will win control of the House of Representatives, but fall short in their quest for the Senate.
-A subsequent research note will go into details on the current state of the polls, what history tells us and what could yet influence voters.
-This note is focused on the possible post-election scenarios and look at the likely market reactions.
+Betting odds and polling analysts believe the most likely outcome is that the Democrats will win control of the House of Representatives, but fall short in their quest for the Senate

 House of Representatives